Choosing a bank account for your child

 When the child is under 16 years old, a parent or guardian are generally required to be with them to open the account or to apply for additional services and features.

-To help children understand more about money, read our articles on how to educate children about money, and advice on how to use pocket money to help children learn about saving and spending.
+To help children understand more about money, read our articles on teaching children about money, and advice on how to use pocket money to help children learn about saving and spending.

 Features and benefits of youth current accounts